tvernorgvec/cambium-link-capacity-system/docs/QUALITY_REPORT.md

 ## Recommendations

-- 1 checks failed and need manual attention
-- Review failed checks and fix issues manually
-- Run quality checks again after fixes
+- All quality checks passed! 🎉

 - 3 issues were automatically fixed